Keith Jones (broadcaster): Other activities

 Jones has taught as an adjunct professor of Broadcast Journalism at his alma mater Villanova University since 2013.
 In 2019, Jones also taught a Master Class at The College of New Jersey, during which he said, “I made every mistake in the book.
 I think there’s tremendous value in knowing that you learn more from failure than you do success — so go and fail and fail and fail.”
 In his spare time he mentors high school and college students.

+Jones served as keynote commencement speaker at Arcadia University in May 2024.
+He said, “You will always be the knights of Arcadia.
+The only class to begin your education in quarantine, six feet apart.
+Now it’s on you to bring people together.
+So learn from failure, be bold, be grateful, only then can you leave a lasting legacy.
+A legacy… like the ghosts that haunt this campus, I’m still not over it!”

 Jones serves on the board of directors for Main Line Deputy Dog, which is an organization that helps people with physical challenges or mental health concerns train their own dogs to be fully certified service dogs.
 He also serves on the boards of Turning Points for Children, which supports families in raising safe, healthy, educated and strong children by partnering with caregivers, and the Philadelphia Fireman's Hall Museum.

 He actively volunteers for the American Red Cross of Southeastern PA since 2012.
 He has hosted the regional organization's Red Ball since March 2014.
 He also volunteers with Villanova's Office of Disability Services.

 Jones plays guitar, bass, piano, and drums and has written more than 40 original songs.
 In early March 2007, he entered the "Jersey Guy Idol" contest on WKXW (101.5 FM, "New Jersey 101.5") with hosts Craig Carton and Ray Rossi.
 He placed second out of 32 contestants selected to go on-air and was the top male performer.
 Later that year at Villanova, he competed in the WXVU Battle of the Bands, placing third.
 He also independently released an EP, titled "The Long Way Home."